Sunday, June 11, 2017

 GREY GARDENS

 My mother's reviews are more succinct than mine will ever be.
-For Gravity, her review was simple: two hours of Sandra Bullock crashing into things.
-For Grey Gardens, it was equally direct: those two old women were just crazy.
-I would say that the subjects of Grey Gardens, Edith Bouvier Beale and her daughter, also named Edith, transcend eccentric.
-The film is a cult film with passionate admirers of Little and Big Edie, but I found it anything but either amusing or inspiring.
+For Gravity, her review was simple.
+She called it "two hours of Sandra Bullock crashing into things".
+For Grey Gardens, it was equally direct.
+After finishing the film, she said simply, "Those two old women were just crazy".
+I do not know if I would go that far.
+I would say that the subjects of Grey Gardens transcend eccentric.
+The film is a cult film with passionate admirers of Little and Big Edie.
+I, however, found Grey Gardens anything but either amusing or inspiring.

-Grey Gardens is the estate on which the-then 79-year-old Mrs. Beale and her 51-year-old daughter live together in opulent poverty (to use a phrase originated by my friend, Fidel Gomez, Jr.).
-Once one of many tony estates in East Hampton, New York, to say that by the time Grey Gardens was made the home had fallen into disrepair is being kind.
+Grey Gardens is the estate on which the-then 79-year-old Mrs. Edith Bouvier Beale and her 51-year-old daughter, also named Edith, live together in what my friend Fidel Gomez, Jr. would call "opulent poverty".
+Grey Gardens was once one of many tony estates in East Hampton, New York.
+To say that by the time Grey Gardens was made the estate had fallen into disrepair is being kind.

-Very little to anything actually happens in the time; they see Jerry, the young repairman whom Little Edie calls 'The Marble Faun' (after the Nathaniel Hawthorne story).
-Mrs. Beale takes a rare walk downstairs for a birthday party, one with only two guests and a suggestion by Little Edie that they use newspapers to cover over the dirty dinner chair seats.
-We get treated to singing by both Mrs. and Miss Beale as well as two or three dance routines by Little Edie, the last one closing out Grey Gardens and which looks like it was not done for the cameras (unlike the other two, where she played up to them).
+Very little to anything actually happens in Grey Gardens; the women see Jerry, the young repairman whom Little Edie calls "The Marble Faun" after the Nathaniel Hawthorne story.
+Mrs. Beale takes a rare walk downstairs for a birthday party.
+This party has only two guests.
+To make things presentable, Little Edie suggests that they use newspapers to cover over the dirty dinner chair seats.
+We get treated to singing by both Mrs. and Miss Beale as well as two or three dance routines by Little Edie.
+The last dance number closes out Grey Gardens, and from the looks of it was not done for the cameras unlike the other two, where she played up to them.

-It's a fascinating, bizarre, even hypnotic freak show, but a freak show nonetheless.
-Freak Show might be the strongest description for Grey Gardens, as we do end up watching a show about freaks: former upper-crust women who now live on crumbs (and feed them to wild animals they let have run of their house).
+It's a fascinating, bizarre, even hypnotic freak show, but a freak show, nonetheless.
+Freak Show might be the strongest description for Grey Gardens, as we do end up watching a show about freaks: former upper-crust women who now live on crumbs and feed them to wild animals they let have run of their house.
 It's like watching a Tennessee Williams story come to life if he had written about Yankees rather than Southerners.
 It almost makes Suddenly, Last Summer look like a romantic comedy.

 It doesn't take away that while that is how they were, the film shows them, intentionally or not, in as garish a light as possible.

 I know many people find the two inspirational, even wise.
 They do have some sharp observations and witty quips.
 "It's very difficult to keep the line between the past and the present," Little Edie says early on.
-When it came to Little Edie's lack of marriage, Big Edie retorted in reference to her daughter's courting days in World War II, "France fell, but Edie didn't fall".
+When it came to Little Edie's lack of marriage, Big Edie retorted in reference to her daughter's courting days in World War II.
+"France fell, but Edie didn't fall".

 On the whole, however, there is something unpleasant about the whole venture, something tawdry and unseemly.
 Do people enjoy Grey Gardens because they find the elder and younger Beale inspirational or ridiculous, Avant-garde or unhinged?

 Grey Gardens is a fascinating, bizarre portrait of two women in a world of their own.
 Still, my only feelings for them after it all was one of sadness, of horror, of pity, and embarrassment.
-I couldn't fathom photographing anyone in such sordid conditions, unless it were to derive pleasure out of someone's misery, self-inflicted or not.
+I couldn't fathom photographing anyone in such sordid conditions unless it were to derive pleasure out of someone's misery, self-inflicted or not.
 It is worth watching, if only to serve as a cautionary tale of how not to live and how not to appear in public.

 DECISION: B+